 However you approach it, you need to be able to clearly determine that you are on target to reach your goals.

 12. Make Adjustments To How You Accomplish Your Job

 If something is not working, don't be afraid to change it.
-As a telecommuter, you may be a pioneer at your office, company, or industry.
+As a telecommuter, you may be a pioneer in your office, company, or industry.
 Invest time in researching ways to improve your productivity.
 Don't be afraid to ask, "Is there a quicker, better, more effective way out there?"
 Seek it out, albeit carefully.